 The glue alone probably would have been sufficient, but I went ahead and added some screws along the top of this frame to give it some extra holding power.
 You can see this in the video above.

-Step 6: Add Doors to the Console Cabinet
+Step 6: Add Doors to the Sideboard Cabinet

 Once the doors were cut, I applied edge banding along the sides and stained the cabinet body with Varathane Smoke Grey.